-Honour Based Violence
+Honour Based Abuse

-Honour based violence is a violent crime or incident which may have been committed to protect or defend the honour of the family or community.
+Honour based abuse is a violent crime or incident which may have been committed to protect or defend the honour of the family or community.

 It is often linked to family or community members who believe someone has brought shame to their family or community by doing something that is not in keeping with their unwritten rule of conduct.
-For example, honour-based violence might be committed against people who:
+For example, honour-based abuse might be committed against people who:

-- become involved with a boyfriend or girlfriend from a different culture or religion - want to get out of an arranged marriage - want to get out of a forced marriage - wear clothes or take part in activities that might not be considered traditional within a particular culture - convert to a different faith from the family
+- become involved with a boyfriend or girlfriend from a different culture or religion - want to get out of an arranged marriage - want to get out of a forced marriage - · wear clothes or take part in activities that might not be considered traditional within a particular culture - convert to a different faith from the family - are exploring their sexuality or identity

-Women and girls are the most common victims of honour-based violence however it can also affect men and boys.
+Women and girls are the most common victims of honour-based abuse however it can also affect men and boys.
 Crimes of 'honour' do not always include violence.
 Crimes committed in the name of 'honour' might include: